-PII in SCORE may be included as an illustration of non-compliant documentation identified during FMCSA's compliance reviews of SDLA CDL programs.
+PII in SCORE may be included as an illustration of compliance or non-compliant documentation identified during FMCSA's compliance reviews of SDLA CDL programs.
 Users of SCORE cannot use PII, such as the DLN, to retrieve a specific driver's information.
 Users can query whether a SDLA has findings of non-compliance, and to provide details about these specific findings for each SDLA.
 This then allows the individual SDLAs to locate the specific driver record in their own database and take corrective action.

-SCORE has a document repository that allows FMCSA users to upload documents as evidence of non-compliance and SDLA users to upload documents as evidence of remedial actions.
-While FMCSA will upload individual DLN or CDLIS Records in order to enable the SDLA to locate non-compliant records, FMCSA does not control the information that the SDLA submits as evidence of remediation.
-Any information, including PII, contained in the documents uploaded by the SDLA is at the SDLA's discretion.
+SCORE has a document repository that allows FMCSA users to upload documents as evidence of compliance or non-compliance and SDLA users to upload documents as evidence of remedial actions.
+While FMCSA will upload individual DLN or CDLIS Records to enable the SDLA to locate compliant or non-compliant records, FMCSA does not control the information that the SDLA submits as evidence of remediation.